AaronCQuinn/housing-classifieds/README.md

 #  Housing Classifieds

-A full stack application created with React & Firebase v9.
+A full stack mobile-first application created with React & Firebase v9.

 This project uses googles authentication and storage for saving and fetching listings and user profiles.